zafarali/paper-notes/README.md

 - [ ] DeepCancer: Detecting Cancer through Gene Expressions via Deep Generative Learning
 - [ ] Creating a universal SNP and small indel variant caller with deep neural networks
 - [x] Deep Patient: An Unsupervised Representation to Predict the Future of Patients from the Electronic Health Records.
+- [ ] Development and Validation of a Deep Learning Algorithm for Detection of Diabetic Retinopathy in Retinal Fundus Photographs

 ## Courses: